 The Corporation works closely with a number of charitable organisations with similar objectives.
 In particular, the Corporation enjoys cordial relations with the various Associations of Grace Baptist Churches.
 In addition, the Corporation assists the Trustees of Grace Magazine in the production of the "Directory of Churches".
+As production of the magazine ceased at the end of 2014, the future of the Directory is uncertain.
+However, the Directors are resolved to ensure that by working in fellowship with the Trustees of Grace Magazine, the Directory of Churches will continue to be printed in its present format.
 The Chief Executive is a Trustee and the Treasurer of the Particular Baptist Fund and whilst there is no formal link between the Corporation and the Particular Baptist Fund, the involvement of the Chief Executive in the Fund enables him to represent the interests of the Grace Baptist family of churches.